 Welcome to 3GB's class page!

 Hello, my name is Mrs Bloor and I teach one of the Year 3 classes.
-I have been teaching at Offley since 2008 and have taught Y2 and Y1 children before.
+I have been teaching at Offley since 2008 and have taught in most year groups.
 I am married and have two boys who are at the other end of the education system!
 James is about to start his final year at University and Henry has just started his final year in Sixth Form.
-I also have a tortoise who is in her 80's and a puppy called Lulu who I love taking for long walks.
+I also have a tortoise who is in her 90's and a Cavapoo called Lulu who I love taking for long walks.